thinkst/canarytokens-docker/README.md

 ## Migrating to v3

+* Depending on whether you're using letsencrypt: `docker compose -f docker-compose.yml down` or `docker compose -f docker-compose-letsencrypt.yml down`
 * If running on an older version of Docker, you will need to [upgrade](https://docs.docker.com/engine/install/).
 * `docker-compose` no longer works, and you will need to run `docker network prune` before bringing up your Canarytokens instance with `docker compose`.
 Canarytokens v2 will still work.
 * Pull the latest version of the `canarytokens-docker` repo.
-* Depending on whether you're using letsencrypt: `docker compose -f docker-compose.yml down` or `docker compose -f docker-compose-letsencrypt.yml down`
-* And correspondingly: `docker compose -f docker-compose-v3.yml up -d` or `docker compose -f docker-compose-v3-letsencrypt.yml up -d`
+* And correspondingly: `docker compose -f docker-compose.yml up -d` or `docker compose -f docker-compose-letsencrypt.yml up -d`

 NB: The updated `canarytokens-docker` repo no longer has the Dockerfile for Canarytokens v2, so running that requires using the tagged image `thinkst/canarytokens:v2_latest`.
+We highly recommened moving to v3.
+Please contact us if you battling with the migration.

 ## Setup (in Ubuntu)